commonform/plan-addenda-exhibits-numbering/README.md

 # Exhibits

-Any other child forms are exhibits:
+Any other child form is an exhibit:

 ```javascript
 assert.equal(